Lingwai Daida

-Lingwai Daida (嶺外代答 (Lǐngwài Dàidā, Lingwai Taita)), variously translated as Representative Answers from the Region beyond the Mountains, Notes Answering [Curious Questions] from the land beyond the Pass or other similar titles, is a 12th-century geographical treatise written by Zhou Qufei (周去非 (Zhōu Qùfēi, Chou Ch'ü-fei)).
+Lingwai Daida (嶺外代答 (Lǐngwài Dàidá, Lingwai Taita)), variously translated as Representative Answers from the Region beyond the Mountains, Notes Answering [Curious Questions] from the land beyond the Pass or other similar titles, is a 12th-century geographical treatise written by Zhou Qufei (周去非 (Zhōu Qùfēi, Chou Ch'ü-fei)).
 It contains information on the geography, history, social custom and economy of territories of southern China, Guangxi in particular.
 More significantly it also provides knowledge of distant lands in China during the Song dynasty, and includes descriptions of oversea states as far away as Africa and southern Spain.

 Background

 The book was written in 1178 by Zhou Qufei.
 Zhou based his book largely on information he had gathered himself and other previous published works, particularly a book written by Fan Chengda.
 He worked for 6 years in Guangxi; and had worked as an assistant sub-prefect in Guilin, Guangxi.
 In Guilin, Zhou served for a time under Fan Chengda who wrote a book on the southern region of China, Guihai yuheng zhi (桂海虞衡志, "Well-balanced Records of Guihai").
 Zhou received a copy of Fan's book while he was revising his own book to finish it, and he quoted extensively from Fan's work.
 The book also includes quotes from Huanghua Sida Ji (皇華四達記) by the Tang dynasty geographer Jia Dan.

 Zhou had also worked as an Educational Commissioner in Qinzhou, a port in Guangxi, where he had the opportunity to question traders, sailors as well as interpreters for foreign merchants.
 He added the information on distance lands he had gathered in two chapters of the book he wrote.

 The original book is lost, and the current version was recompiled from entries in the Yongle Encyclopedia.